 Another trick you could use to keep the drill cool is holding a wet sponge under it.
 That way, you’re not only preventing the drill from overheating, but you are also catching the dust and debris produced by the tile.
 Not to mention, you’re preventing the water from pouring down the wall and all over the floor.

-Step 6: Change the bit when you hit the wall
+Step 6: Change the drill bit when you hit the wall

 You’ve cut through the tile and hit the wall surface without creating any damage.
 You can breathe a sigh of relief now.
 You’re almost there; all you need to do now is bore through the wall and then mount the accents.

-Keep drilling slowly to avoid crashing into the wall surface.
-If the wall is blown apart, your anchor will not hold properly, and the accents will be loose.
+Keep drilling slowly to avoid hitting the wall surface.
+If the wall is destroyed, your anchor will not hold properly and the accents will be loose.
 This is the time to change your drill bit to one that is suitable for the substrate being drilled.
-The secret, however, is to keep the drill slow and steady and you will achieve the perfect hole with no tile damage.
+The secret, however, is to keep the drill slow and steady.
+This way, you will achieve the perfect hole with no tile damage.

 Take a step back and admire the result.
 You can even give yourself a pat on the back.
 You did well.
 No, scratch that!
 You did amazing!
-Now, you are prepared to tackle the next project from start to end with more confidence.
-Take a look at at how to use the RUBI DRYGRES 4DRILL:
+Now you are prepared to tackle the next project from start to finish with more confidence.
+Before that, thought, take a look at at how to use the RUBI DRYGRES 4DRILL.

 Last but not least, you need to be persistent.
 With practice, this task will only get simpler and drilling through tile will no longer be something that makes your heart drop to your stomach.

 Know more tips on how to drill through tile?
-Did I miss something?
-Let me know in your comments below!
+Did we miss something?
+Let us know in the comments below!